Delafupra/Delafupra/README.md

 "Passionate about technology and enjoying a career transition into Data Science" <img decoding="async" src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- 🔭 I’m currently working on Volkswagen in a test department, but I am looking for a career change in Data Science
+I’m currently working at Volkswagen in the test department, where I’ve honed my analytical skills, but I am actively seeking a career change into Data Science.

-- 🌱 I’m currently learning and practicing Python, SQL and data science tools, but also looking for learning new technologies like Azure.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+🌱 I’m building a solid foundation in Python, SQL, and data science tools, and I’m excited to expand my expertise into cloud platforms like Azure.
+My goal is to combine my industry experience with advanced data analytics to drive impactful business decisions.

+👯 I’m eager to collaborate on projects that involve machine learning, data visualization, or any innovative applications of data science.
+I’m particularly interested in projects that have a real-world impact.

+🤔 I’m seeking mentorship in cloud computing and best practices in data engineering to strengthen my data science toolkit.

+💬 Ask me about transitioning from a different industry into Data Science—I’m passionate about sharing my journey and tips for success.

+📫 Let’s connect: [LinkedIn](https://www.linkedin.com/in/diego-de-la-fuente-prats/) or diegodelafl8@gmail.com.
+I’m always open to discussing new opportunities or collaborations.

-- 😄 Pronouns: ...
+😄 Pronouns: He/Him

-- ⚡ Fun fact: ...
--->
+⚡ Fun fact: My passion for technology began in the automotive industry, where I learned the value of precision and data-driven decision making, which now fuels my transition to Data Science.